 Research on intermediate staff

-There are various studies on the situation of intermediate staff which examine different aspects: the Federal Statistical Office for a wide-ranging Monitoring the situation of university graduates, their professional prospects and on the numerical composition of the teaching staff (only in German) and on university staff at Swiss universities (only in German).
+There are various studies on the situation of intermediate staff which examine different aspects: the Federal Statistical Office for a wide-ranging Monitoring the situation of university graduates, their professional prospects and on the numerical composition of the teaching staff and on university staff at Swiss universities.

 The career services organize information events with potential employers, advice workshops and CV checks.
 The service is primarily intended for undergraduates and doctoral students.